Fangyi Zhou

 l.13 \makeMacro{term}{x}

-It seems that we are trying to define \csname
+It seems that we are trying to define \csname, which is not what we want.

-A closer look at TeXFAQ reveals the missing ingredient: \expandafter
+A closer look at TeXFAQ reveals the missing ingredient: \expandafter.

 Also, not sure where I can find a manual and check p.192